 Unlicensed Activity Citation

-The Department of Health (“the Department”) is the state agency charged with regulating the unlicensed practice of health care professionals in the State of Florida.
+The Department of Health (“the Department”) is the state agency regulating the unlicensed practice of health care professionals in Florida.

 Section 456.65, Florida Statute (2017) empowers the Department to issue a “Notice to Cease and Desist” when the Department has probable cause to believe that a person is practicing a health care profession without an active, valid license to practice that profession.

 Attorney for Unlicensed Activity Allegations in Tampa, FL

-Many of these allegations are related to practicing message therapy without a Florida message therapy license in violation of Section 456.065 and 480.047(1)(a), Florida Statute, when the Department records show that the person is not licensed for that profession in the State of Florida.
+Many of these allegations relate to practicing as a licensed medical professional when the Department records show that the person is not licensed in the State of Florida.